zita-ch/bipedal-robot-learning-collection/README.md

 + Welcome to contribute by nominating new papers in Issues.

++ The list currently misses the ones in/after CoRL 2024.

 ##### In and after 2023, bold: highly recommended by me